Lots to do…

 Campbeltown Brass and Campbeltown Pipe Band are thriving bands who have enjoyed significant success over the years.
 Argyll FM, the local independent radio station, strongly features music in its broadcasts along with magazine programs (106.5 107.1 107.7).

-Mull of Kintyre Sea Tours, based at the old pier in Campbeltown, offers exhilarating and memorable fast marine trips to the spectacular scenery of the Mull of Kintyre or Ailsa Craig as well as being available for private charter. www.mull-of-kintyre.co.uk
+Mull of Kintyre Sea Adventures, based at the old pier in Campbeltown, offers exhilarating and memorable fast marine trips to the spectacular scenery of the Mull of Kintyre or Ailsa Craig as well as being available for private charter.

 Kintyre is home to five golf courses – the most famous is the championship course at Machrihanish, with its stunning and infamous first hole, authoritatively voted the best opening hole in the world.
 All of our cottages are a 10 minute drive from three 18 hole golf courses – Machrihanish, the new Machrihanish Dunes and Southend.
 There are also 2 excellent 9 hole courses in Carradale and Tarbet.